 Taking codeine may temporarily calm these symptoms, but this only worsens dependence and addiction.
 It may be helpful to gradually reduce a person’s dosage of codeine through a tapering schedule, monitored by a medical professional.

-Our medically supervised detox program at The Bluffs provides around-the-clock medical support to individuals as they rid their body of codeine.
+Our medically supervised detox program at Vertava Health of Ohio provides around-the-clock medical support to individuals as they rid their body of codeine.
 This ensures their safety and relative comfort and prepares them to better focus on addiction treatment.

 Treatment For Codeine Addiction

 Fortunately, there is help available for anyone who struggles with codeine addiction.
-At The Bluffs, we understand the nuances of addiction and the holistic treatment necessary for a successful recovery.
+At Vertava Health of Ohio, we understand the nuances of addiction and the holistic treatment necessary for a successful recovery.